United Arab Emirates: Migrant workers

 Migrant workers in the UAE are not allowed to join trade unions or go on strike.
 Those who strike may risk prison and deportation, as seen in 2014 when dozens of workers were deported for striking.
 The International Trade Union Confederation has called on the United Nations to investigate evidence that thousands of migrant workers in the UAE are treated as slave labour.

 In 2019, an investigation performed by The Guardian revealed that thousands of migrant construction workers employed on infrastructure and building projects for the UAE's Expo 2020 exhibition were working in an unsafe environment.
 Some were even exposed to potentially fatal situations due to cardiovascular issues.
 Long hours in the sun made them vulnerable to heat strokes.

-A report in January 2020 highlighted that the employers in the United Arab Emirates have been exploiting the Indian labor and hiring them on tourist visas, which is easier and cheaper than work permits.
-These migrant workers are left open to labor abuse, where they also fear reporting exploitation due to their illegal status.
+A report in January 2020 highlighted that the employers in the United Arab Emirates have been exploiting the Indian labour and hiring them on tourist visas, which is easier and cheaper than work permits.
+These migrant workers are left open to labour abuse, where they also fear reporting exploitation due to their illegal status.
 Besides, the issue remains unknown as the visit visa data is not maintained in both the UAE and Indian migration and employment records.